 Well, we are named StockPhotoSecrets for a reason!
 We have all the answers to these inquiries, and here we will share with you all the insights on the possible uses for stock photos and their main benefits for businesses, designers, and publishers.
 Read on!

 Stock photos are used exactly the same as commissioned photos: to enhance the effectiveness and the impact of different content targeted at various audiences.

-Stock photos are largely used in all kinds of commercial, editorial, entertainment and artistic endeavors, because they have a higher impact on these projects' target audiences.
+Stock photos are largely used in all kinds of commercial, editorial, entertainment, and artistic endeavors because they have a higher impact on these projects' target audiences.

-There's two main reasons to use stock photos for your projects instead of hiring a photographer to shoot custom photos for you:
+There are two main reasons to use stock photos for your projects instead of hiring a photographer to shoot custom photos for you:

-- They save time: stock photos are already created, post-edited and ready to be downloaded and used.
+- They save time: stock photos are already created, post-edited, and ready to be downloaded and used.

-With stock photos you simply pay for an image, download it and use it (it can take as little as seconds!) instead of having to wait for a photographer's turnaround time, which can be significantly longer according to the project's specifics.
+With stock photos, you simply pay for an image, download it and use it (it can take as little as seconds!) instead of having to wait for a photographer's turnaround time, which can be significantly longer according to the project's specifics.
 Plus Royalty Free is a one-time-pay license model with very flexible usage rights, and the price falls at way under $10 per image, versus the hundreds or even thousands it would cost to commission a photo shoot.
-There's other additional benefits, but these two points are enough for every day more customers to choose stock photos for their projects.
+There are other additional benefits, but these two points are enough for every day more customers to choose stock photos for their projects.

 Stock photos have endless potential uses, but they all fall within two main and very distinctive categories:

 Commercial usage of stock photos refers to any project where the main goal is to generate profit.
 For stock photos to be suitable for this use (and most of them are), they must have all rights cleared, including model and property releases.
 But how to make money with stock photography?
 Some of the most common commercial uses for stock photos are:

 - Social Media & Online Presence